citrineio/Citrine-open-sbc/README.md

 - Being an open source project, you can integrate this design into your products to shorten the time to market and ease the design process as per the license.
 - Utilize the design or the repository as part of a tutorial for your employees.

+### PCB Manufacturers:
+PCB fabrication/assembly houses can also benefit greatly from having an open source single board computer:

+- Utilize the design to demonstrate your manufacturing capabilities.
+If you can create a working version of this project then you have the capability to build complex boards.
+- Calibrate you manufacturing capability.
+You can test new equipment in your factory by building this design using them.
+-

 ## Specs:
 The SBC shall have the following specs:

 - Rockchip RK3328 microprocessor
-- 2/4GB of DDR4 RAM
+- 2/4GB Micron DDR4 RAM
-- 16/32GB of eMMC
+- 16/32GB ISSI eMMC
 - MicroSD card slot
 - 4 USB A connectors: 2 USB 2.0 and 2 USB 3.0
 - Micro USB OTG connecter
-- One HDMI connector
+- One HDMI connector type A or D (Undecided)
-- 3.5mm jack for headphones
+- 3.5mm jack for headphones with potential mic support.
-- 10/100 Mbit ethernet connector
+- 10/100 Mbit ethernet connector (will be upgraded to Gbit ethernet in future iterations)
 - Wifi/Bluetooth module
 - 5V/3A USB-C Power connector
 - GPIO Pins: I2C, SPI, UART, I2C...etc